Skip to main content

 • Access the ‘Knowledge Sources’ section on the left-side menu and search for the one you just created.

-Upload Knowledge Source Objects to an existing Knowledge Source
+Upload files to an existing Knowledge Source

 danger